Winterflower/winterflower.github.io/_posts/2017-07-24-tales-from-the-python-trenches.md

 ### Concurrency is Hard

 CPython makes it even harder.
-A. Jesse Jiruy Davis does a better job than I ever could explaining concurrency in CPython in this [post](https://opensource.com/article/17/4/grok-gil).
+A. Jesse Jiryu Davis does a better job than I ever could explaining concurrency in CPython in this [post](https://opensource.com/article/17/4/grok-gil).

 ### Design Your Systems for Monitoring